Ana Roxanne: Music

-~~~ (2015)

 Recto compiled several of her songs for her debut EP, titled "~~~".
 The EP was released at first only among her close friends in 2015.
 As the work was deeply personal, she kept the release small out of fear of how it would be received.
 One of her friends passed on the EP to the experimental music label Leaving Records in 2018.
 The label reached out to Recto, who agreed with the label for a wide release of the EP in 2019.
 The album was well-received by critics.
 Pitchfork called it "restful and restorative", and a culmination of Recto's wide variety of musical training and influences.
 Resident Advisor applauded her vocal work and use of electronic instrumentation.
 The Quietus commended it as "an ode to self-recognition and revelation that delves deep into personal and sonic depths".

-Because of a Flower (2020)

 Recto released her first full-length studio album in 2020, Because of a Flower.
-Beats Per Minute wrote that the album builds upon the work in her EP, writing that her "penchant for textural, spacious, ambient pieces with just a whisper of pop was clear, her compositions projecting various moods and tones across their watery passages."
+Beats Per Minute wrote that the album builds upon the work in her EP, writing that her "penchant for textural, spacious, ambient pieces with just a whisper of pop was clear, her compositions projecting various moods and tones across their watery passages".
 AllMusic described the album as "balming and refreshing", and a reflection of the progress Recto is making on an "intense spiritual and physical journey".
 MusicOMH highlighted Recto's use of water sounds and field recordings to create an immersive sound.
 The Guardian wrote that the album "ponders the mutability of gender", and felt like an out-of-body experience.
 Reflecting similar thoughts, Pitchfork described the record as a "meditation on gender, identity, and self-love".

-Natural Wonder Beauty Concept

 Recto partnered with DJ Python for the collaborative project Natural Wonder Beauty Concept.
 Their self-titled debut LP was released on July 14, 2023.

+Her second full-length album, Poem 1, was released on May 1, 2026 to positive reviews.